-Most boats that becomes grounded can be floated off with motors tilted to reduce the draft at the transom.
-Do not try to power off if the propellers are in mud or sand due to possible damage to your engine's cooling system.
+Most boats that become grounded can be floated off with motor(s) tilted to reduce the draft at the transom.
 With motors tilted, try rocking the boat from side to side to break the suction of mud from the keel.
 Move passengers or heavy objects from the point where the boat is grounded.
 Do not lower or start the engines until the boat is clear of the ground.
-Refer to shallow water in Sportfish, Cruisers, and Yachts Owner's Manual.
+Refer to page 53 in Sportfish, Cruisers, and Yachts Owner's Manual.